Almost 99% of rank-and-file Garda vote no confidence in Commissioner Drew Harris

 The GRA issued 10,803 ballots, of which 9,129 were returned as valid votes.

-Of those, 9,013 voted no confidence in Garda Commissioner Drew Harris, with 116 voting confidence in him.
+Of those, 9,013 voted no confidence in Mr Harris, with 116 voting confidence in him.

 Announcing the outcome of the vote in Dublin, GRA general secretary Ronan Slevin said it was the largest return for a ballot in the history of the association.